How to Connect Microsoft Teams Chats with Slack (2026)

 How do I connect Microsoft Teams chats internally?

 You can connect Microsoft Teams chats to Slack channels using Conclude Connect.
-From the Conclude dashboard, you can either create a new Teams chat linked to a Slack channel or connect an existing Teams chat to a Slack space your team already uses.
+From the Conclude Dashboard, you can either create a new Teams chat linked to a Slack channel or connect an existing Teams chat to a Slack space your team already uses.
+You can also create a new chat connection directly from Slack using the /c chat create command.
 This allows both sides to collaborate from their preferred platform.

 Can I chat between Slack and Microsoft Teams?